Zogir01/Weather-Calendar/README.md

 # Weather-Calendar
-Simple JavaFX application for university that allows users to schedule meetings and check the weather forecast for the selected day.
+JavaFX application for university that allows users to schedule meetings and check the weather forecast for the selected day.

 ## Objectives
 - the ability to add a meeting on a specific day using a calendar mechanism,